Learning shell commands for data science (DataCamp).

 - e.g. We store the following command

-means “all of the command-line parameters given to the script”- e.g. if
+$@means “all of the command-line parameters given to the script”- e.g. if

-and processes one file. - if you run this:
+unique-lines.shcontains this:sort $@ | uniq, then you run:bash unique-lines.sh seasonal/summer.csv, the shell replaces$@withseasonal/summer.csvand processes one file. - if you run this:

-, it processes two files, and so on.
+bash unique-lines.sh seasonal/summer.csv seasonal/autumn.csv, it processes two files, and so on.

 - e.g. if

-and so on can also be used to refer to specific command-line parameters.
+@1,@2and so on can also be used to refer to specific command-line parameters.
 You can use this to write commands that feel simpler or more natural than the shell’s.- For example, you can create a script called

-that selects a single column from a CSV file when the user provides the filename as the first parameter and the column as the second:cut -d , -f $2 $1
+column.shthat selects a single column from a CSV file when the user provides the filename as the first parameter and the column as the second:cut -d , -f $2 $1and then run it using:bash column.sh seasonal/autumn.csv 1. - Notice how the script uses the two parameters in reverse order.

 - For example, you can create a script called